From

 I had the front of

-I had always treated patients for free when I am home.
+I have always treated patients for free when I was home.
 Not only did I feel

 uncomfortable asking them to pay, I didn’t even know how much to charge my